 - Satisfactory completion (C or 70%) of high school chemistry (Regents or General) or college Chemistry 101 (CHEM 103 or equivalent)

 - Minimum cumulative GPA or overall high school average of 75% or 2.5

-- English language proficiency as demonstrated by compliance with minimum required TOEFL score, required if English is not the first language.
+- English language proficiency as demonstrated by compliance with a minimum required TOEFL score, required if English is not the first language.
 International students, click here for more information.

-- May be required to consent to background check and/or drug testing upon request by the college or affiliating clinical agency
+- May be required to consent to drug testing upon request by the College or affiliating clinical agency

-- Applicants will be notified of acceptance decision in March for fall admission.
+- Applicants will be notified of the acceptance decision in March for fall admission.

 - Applicants not accepted must reapply to be considered for admission the following year.